JellyRollJunior/leet-code-journal/README.md

     * O(1) space kinda hard doe ngl
     * You don't always have to traverse from L to R my guy
 * Longest Palindromic Substring
     * Kinda already knew how to do this one but looking at my previous solutions, I've come a long way!
-Just look at the new January submission compared to the September submission.
+Just look at the new January (Ok December 31st whatever) submission compared to the September submission.
 Absolute night and day difference.
 I think I was with Olivia already when I submitted that (September 19th).
 I'm so cringe.

 Linked List
 * Merge Two Sorted Lists